stephengold/jme-vehicles/readme.md

 Both the source code and the pre-built libraries are compatible with JDK 8.

-The world (and physics-space) coordinate system is:
+The world (and physics-space) coordinate system is right-handed:

 + the `+X` axis points toward the northern horizon
 + the `+Y` axis points up (toward the zenith)